Zhou-Kevin-Yu/UNSW-Treats/assumptions.md

 channelsCreateV1:
 - No messages are in the channel when created.
-- The creator of the channel is part ownerMembers.
+- The creator of the channel is part of ownerMembers.

 channelMessagesV1:
 - Return empty messsages array and end equal to -1 (instead of returnign error) for the edge case where if the start value is greater than 0 and equal to the total number of messages.